-Can a Lawsuit Start Before Defects Cause Harm?
+Can a Contractor Be Sued For Defects Before the Defects Cause Any Harm?

-A Contractor May Be Legally Responsible For the Cost to Correct Defects Even If the Defects Pose Only a Future Concern If the Defects Pose a Real and Substantial Danger For Which Harm Is Likely to Occur.
+A Contractor May Be Held Liable For the Cost to Correct Defects Despite That the Defects Pose Only a Future Concern If the Defects Pose a Real and Substantial Danger For Which Harm Is Likely to Occur.

 Understanding Various Issues Within the Law of Defective Workmanship Including Mitigation of Possible Future Harm